-Consequences: The consequences for gambling will range from suspension to expulsion.
+Consequences: The consequences for gambling will be 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School.
 In addition, law enforcement may be contacted.

 POLICY ON FORGERY